- Worship & Ministry

 - Visit Us

 We also hold Choral Evensong at 5.30pm every Sunday.
-Once a month, we incorporate Holy Communion within Evensong and, on the second and fourth Sundays, the choir performs a 'Sermon in Music' in lieu of the spoken word.
+On the second and fourth Sundays, the choir performs a 'Sermon in Music' in lieu of the spoken word.
 In our weekly notice-sheet, we use the words "As the choir sings, we are provided with space for reflection, which allows us the freedom to participate in a silent but equally direct way."
 We feel that this sums up the nature of Choral Evensong particularly well.
 A typical attendance is 35 people.

-Attendances are swelled, often substantially, at certain times of the year such as during Advent - when Evensongs are enhanced services or concerts beginning at 6.30pm - and at Easter and Christmas, or for particular occasions such as Remembrance Sunday and Trafalgar Day.
+Attendances are swelled, often substantially, at certain times of the year such as during Advent - when Evensongs are enhanced services or concerts beginning at 6.30pm - and at Easter and Christmas, or for particular occasions such as Remembrance Sunday.

-Because of the large number of commuters that flock into the parish every weekday morning, we hold a said Holy Communion in the crypt on Mondays, Wednesdays and Fridays at 8.30am and also every Wednesday at 1.15pm.
+Because of the large number of commuters that flock into the parish every weekday morning, we hold Morning Prayer in the Crypt on Monday to Friday at 8.15am and a service of Holy Communion every Wednesday at 1.15pm.

 We are a very popular choice for memorials and services of thanksgiving - usually 30 a year - for the life and work of those in the media, those in the parish or, indeed, those who came to appreciate the special place that St Bride's held in their lifetime.